Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Dock utility

 Align dock beam and draft, crew housing, and yard access before you commit.
-Bridge clearances, inlet behavior, and wake exposure determine whether your vessel programme actually works from a given address, independent of how the listing describes the water.
+Bridge clearances, inlet behavior, and wake exposure determine whether your vessel program actually works from a given address, independent of how the listing describes the water.

 02